open-ecommerce/oe-ajax-filter-search/readme.txt

 2. Extract the `ajax-filter-search` directory to your computer
 3. Upload the `ajax-filter-search` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

-== Screenshots ==

-1. Overview of AFS in action.
-Here you see search filters, the post reel, pagination capabilities and dual reel views (List & Grid)
-2. See how a user can instantly improve their search experience by filtering out the most relevant content for them.
-3. "Summary" buttons pull the excerpt from the post so they can view a teaser of the content for that particular post
-4. Grid View
-5. Settings panel where you can choose a post type (including custom post types) and an optional taxonomy among other options.
-New features coming soon!
-6. Optional Filter Tabs at the top of the reel to filter results by category.

-== Changelog ==

-= 1.0.3 =
-* Function / Structure Improvements
-* Bug fixes to address Page loop error.
-* Added a template capability to the loop to allow for customization in the future.
-* Added "filter_by" attritbute to the shortcode to allow for selected categories in the loop
-* Began ground work for color selection options in settings page

-= 1.0.2 =
-* Update to test Version #

-= 1.0.1 =
-* CSS Edits, A Few Bug Fixes, Added Screenshots, Robots text edits, Compiled SCSS files

-= 1.0.0 =
-* Ajax Filter Search

-== Upgrade Notice ==

-* None